beezwax/ts-command/README.md

 expect(result.value).toEqual(2);
 ```

+The `run` function will return a new context, modified by the given command.

 ## Running several commands

 Chaining commands is the main reason to use the Command pattern.
 We can run